Hey – yes you! How often do you back up your photos?

-If you want to keep your photos highly secure, you can also consider a Network Attached Storage drive, otherwise known as a NAS drive.
+If you want to keep your photos highly secure, you can also consider a Network Attached Storage, otherwise known as a NAS device.

-This is a physical hard drive you own that connects to the internet.
+This is a physical storage device you own that connects to the internet.
 It allows you to access your files and photos from anywhere using an internet connection.
 Effectively, it’s your own private cloud service.

 These guys are pretty damn awesome.

-NAS drives allow you to create dual backups within the single unit.
+- NAS devices allow you to create dual backups within the single unit.
 They’re different from a traditional cloud storage as you get a huge amount of space for your images without paying a monthly subscription.

 Burning copies of photos on BlueRay, CDs and DVDs can work as an extra layer of backup option too.
 However, we’d recommend doing so on top of your 3-2-1 system.